Life After Divorce

-Another issue surrounding the emotional impact of divorce involves communal orientation or the psychological need to care for others.
-Married people (especially women) often get much of their personal sense of identity from their marital status and their self-identification as spouses or parents who feel a sense of responsibility for marital partners or children.
+Another issue surrounding the emotional impact of divorce involves communal orientation, or the psychological need to care for others.
+Some married people get much of their personal sense of identity from their marital status and their self-identification as spouses or parents who feel a sense of responsibility for marital partners or children.
 This is especially true in more traditional cultures that place a strong emphasis on marriage and family.
-As a result going through divorce can often force people to change their very sense of self and make the divorce process especially stressful.
+As a result, going through divorce can often force people to change their very sense of self and make the divorce process especially stressful.

 Results showed that, compared to participants who remained married over the ten years that the study ran, divorced adults reported lower life satisfaction overall.
-This relationship was strongest for women while the difference in life satisfaction between divorced and married men was much smaller.
-As expected, level of life satisfaction following divorce was directly related to the perceived quality of the marriage itself.
-In particular, women who reported poor marriages tended to do much better following a divorce in terms of life satisfaction while women reporting high quality marriages often experienced lower life satisfaction following divorce.
+This relationship was strongest for women, while the difference in life satisfaction between divorced and married men was much smaller.
+As expected, the level of life satisfaction following divorce was directly related to the perceived quality of the marriage itself.
+In particular, women who reported poor marriages tended to do much better following a divorce in terms of life satisfaction, while women reporting high-quality marriages often experienced lower life satisfaction following divorce.

-Overall, these research results reflect previous studies showing that married men and women tend to be happier than their separated or divorced counterparts though this was more evidence for women than men People who have poor marriages often do much better following divorce however.
-Since these marriages often involve verbal, and even physical abuse at times, divorce often comes as a relief since the people affected are actually able to get on with their lives afterward.
+Overall, these research results reflect previous studies showing that married men and women tend to be happier than their separated or divorced counterparts, though there was more evidence for this in women than in men.
+People who have poor marriages, however, often do much better following divorce.
+Since these marriages often involve verbal and even physical abuse at times, divorce often comes as a relief, since the people affected are actually able to get on with their lives afterward.

 These research results also show that men and women experience marriage and divorce differently.
-Since women are often more emotionally invested in their relationships than men, the emotional impact of problem marriages and divorce can be greater as well.
-This is especially important considering that 0nly half of all first marriages last beyond the twenty-year mark, at least according to U.S. statistics.
+Since women often report being more emotionally invested in their relationships than men, the emotional impact of problem marriages and divorce can be greater as well.
+This is especially important considering that only half of all first marriages last beyond the twenty-year mark, at least according to U.S. statistics.
 Understanding how marriage and divorce can affect life satisfaction can help address the psychological needs of everyone affected.

-As Kyle Bourassa and his colleagues point out in concluding their study, divorce is often stressful but the impact it has on later life satisfaction often depends on the kind of marriage people had before.
-For many women, ending a bad marriage can often be the key to a better life afterward though the short-term stress they face is never pleasant.
+As Kyle Bourassa and his colleagues point out in concluding their study, divorce is often stressful—but the impact it has on later life satisfaction often depends on the kind of marriage people had before.
+For many women, ending a bad marriage can often be the key to a better life afterward.
 Still, for both men and women, the health impact of divorce is something that needs to be carefully monitored, both by family members and medical professionals, to minimize the psychological issues and the drop in life satisfaction that can often follow.